scottlundgren/w32time/README.md

 Microsoft's own NTP client is implemented as a Win32 time provider.
 VMWare's VMWare Tools includes a time provider implemenation as well.

-Time providers are an interesting Autorun mechanism for two reasons:
+Time providers are an interesting Autorun mechanism for three reasons:

--Time Providers are not well known or documented
+(1) Time Providers are not well known or documented

--The implementation of time providers allow for installing any number of time providers, so a custom time provider can be       installed easily alongside existing time providers with no loss of functionality.
+(2) The implementation of time providers allow for installing any number of time providers, so a custom time provider can be   installed easily alongside existing time providers with no loss of functionality

--Time providers can be enabled or disabled with a single registry value
+(3) Time providers can be enabled or disabled with a single registry value

 From an autorun perspective, a few important points:

--There is no escalation of privilege here; one must be an administrator to set up a time provider -The time provider runs in the security context of Local Service -The time provider config in the Windows registry must reference an on-disk file
+(1) There is no escalation of privilege here; one must be an administrator to set up a time provider

+(2) The time provider runs in the security context of Local Service

+(3) The time provider config in the Windows registry must reference an on-disk file (or, at least, something addressable via an installed filesystem)

 Configuring a time provider
 ---------------------------